Skip to contents

 Isolation by Resistance Sampling

-While IBD is easily calculated from geographic distances, IBR requires a parameterized cost surface, in raster format, that depicts the costs to an organism’s movement of maternal and paternal genetic material. safeHavens supports a simple workflow to paramterize a cost surface, that can be used to support basic IBR type sampling.
+While IBD is easily calculated from geographic distances, IBR requires a parameterised cost surface, in raster format, that depicts the costs to an organism’s movement of maternal and paternal genetic material. safeHavens supports a simple workflow for parameterising a cost surface that can be used for basic IBR-type sampling.

 Example